Welcome to today's edition of the Rush 24-7 podcast.

 There's got to be something to it.

-Because it looks like there are people in the Republican Party actively purposely trying to harm it, saying that they're trying to save it.
+Anyway, a lot of it is just not making any sense because it looks like there are people in the Republican Party actively, purposely trying to harm it, saying that they're trying to save it, that they're trying to get it into the 21st century, that they're trying to modernize it.

-So now we gotta do amnesty.
+So now we've got to do amnesty.

-Gotta we gotta do amnesty to make the Hispanics love us.
+We've got to do amnesty to make the Hispanics love us.

 And now we got this big movement to get the Republican Party on the right side of the gay marriage issue so that the gays don't hate us.

-As though they want us to.
+Though they want us to.

-I'm sorry to keep making a big deal of this, folks, but I'm sorry, I just don't believe that any Democrat really cares about us winning the presidency, and therefore is willy, really willing to offer us advice on how to do it.
+I just don't believe that any Democrat really cares about us winning the presidency and therefore is willy, really willing to offer us advice on how to do it.

-I think what the Democrats want is for the Republican Party to never ever again be a viable opponent.
+I think what the Democrats want is for the Republican Party to never, ever again be a viable opponent.

 And it looks like they're affecting that, making that happen.

-We'll come back and you know, I shook a lot of things up there.
+We'll come back and, you know, I shook a lot of things up there.

-We'll organize it, we'll synthesize it, and we'll get back.
+We'll synthesize it and we'll get back.

 We haven't talked about Aaron Hernandez yet, so we'll do that.